 Traditional Business Loans

 Asset-rich businesses with an established history of credit management will likely be able to obtain a traditional business bank loan.
-The loan will require collateral and an agreement to pay it back (plus interest) over an agreed upon term.
+The loan may require collateral and an agreement to pay it back (plus interest) over an agreed upon term.

 The term is frequently shorter for conventional business loans with a note due at maturity (balloon payment loan).